Saunved/next-mark-demo/README.md

 [x] Implement next/seo (especially canonical URLs)
 [x] Implement a system to index/not index certain posts (use page: true in frontmatter) [x] Implement wikilinks parsing
-[] Create a RelatedPosts section beneath each blog post (using categories) [] Do an accessibility audit
+[] Create a RelatedPosts section beneath each blog post (using tags) [] Do an accessibility audit
 [] Implement a "Likes" system
 [] Implement a "Comments" system